luetkemj/aglet-cartographer/README.md

 This project uses jest for unit tests, code coverage reports, and component snap shots.

-To run tests in watch mode: `npm run test:watch`
+To run tests in watch mode: `yarn test:watch`

-To run lint all code and run all tests: `npm run test`
+To run lint all code and run all tests: `yarn test`

 ## Style guide

 This project uses [eslint-airbnb](https://www.npmjs.com/package/eslint-config-airbnb).
 Custom rules can be found in the [.eslintrc](https://github.com/luetkemj/aglet-cartographer/blob/master/.eslintrc) file included in this project.

-eslint: `npm run lint:eslint`
+eslint: `yarn lint:eslint`

 This project uses [sass-lint](https://github.com/sasstools/sass-lint).
 Custom rules can be found in the [.sass-lint.yml](https://github.com/luetkemj/aglet-cartographer/blob/master/.sass-lint.yml) file included in this project.

-sass-lint `npm run lint:sass-lint`
+sass-lint `yarn lint:sass-lint`

-eslint and sass-lint: `npm run lint`
+eslint and sass-lint: `yarn lint`

 ## Contributing